nlahary/poc-to-prod-capstone/README.md

 Volumes are used for a development purpose, you can remove them to better fit your needs.

-The `.dev.env` file contains the configuration for the API, Airflow (not mandatory) and the model.
+The `.dev.env` file contains the configuration for the API, Airflow (I don't think it is mandatory, keys have been generated just for the sake of the example) and the model.

-Additionnal, some Airflow variables are set in the same file.
-The keys have been generated through websites just for the sake of the example.